AndreasHeger/CGATReport/doc/Overview.rst

 (more specifically, as objects derived of subclasses of the class :class:`Tracker`).
-As data sources are implemented by the user, almost any type of data source can be used: flat files, SQL database, etc. Data could even be obtained remotely. sphinxreport provides some utility functions for interaction with SQL databases.
+As data sources are implemented by the user, almost any type of data source can be used: flat files, SQL database, etc. Data could even be obtained remotely. cgatreport provides some utility functions for interaction with SQL databases.

-sphinxreport comes with a collection of pre-defined renderers covering most basic and common plotting needs.
+cgatreport comes with a collection of pre-defined renderers covering most basic and common plotting needs.

-The following minimal example illustrates how sphinxreport works.
+The following minimal example illustrates how cgatreport works.
 On inserting a ``:report:`` directive like the following into a restructured text document::